 - For 3 to 4 minutes broil the chicken until the mozzarella melts.
 Arrange on individual plates and serve immediately.

 What makes this recipe much better is when you use the All-Clad d5 line.
-More fascinating recipe can be made using their top of the line products.
+More fascinating recipes can be made using their top-of-the-line products.